backstage/backstage/docs/architecture-decisions/adr002-default-catalog-file-format.md

 The `backstage.io/` prefix is reserved for use by Backstage core components.

-Values can be of any JSON type.
+Values can be of any length, but are limited to being strings.

 ## Component